FAQ: COVID-19 Vaccine for Kids Under 12

-What about the amount of the dose?
-Will it vary based off ages?
-Will my 5-year-old receive less than my 11-year-old?
+Will the amount of the dose vary based off ages, weight or height?
 How do you really know what dose is safe and effective?
-Is it based on weight and height more than age?

 The dose of the Pfizer BioNtech vaccine that is likely to be approved for children varies by age.
 The dose for the 5-11 age group will be 10 micrograms, while the dose for adolescents 12+ and adults is 30 micrograms.
 This makes sense, because we know that younger children are able to create a more robust immune response to vaccines and produce more antibodies, compared to older children and adults.

 The dosage for the pediatric vaccine was determined by studying the effects of giving different vaccine doses for >2000 children ages 5-11, and comparing antibody levels that the study participants developed after receiving the various doses of vaccine.
 The study found that the 10 microgram dose in younger children produced the same amount of neutralizing (or COVID fighting) antibody as the 30 microgram dose when given to adults.